 - An official document with your name and a date just before 6/15/2012, and another dated just after 6/15/12.

 (Examples: school records, pay check stubs, bank statements, credit card receipts, etc.)

-(If you don’t have school records/transcripts showing that you were present in the U.S. continuously for the past 5 years, provide 1 document for every three months from June 2007 through June 2012).
+(If you don’t have school records/transcripts showing that you were present in the U.S. continuously for the past 5 years, provide 1 document for every three months from June 2007 through to the present month).

 - School Records

 - Financial Records (taxes, bank statements, credit card bills, rent receipts, utility bills, phone bills)

 - Medical Records (physicals, vaccination records, prescriptions, dental records, etc.)

 - Other records: religious certificates, volunteer records, personal statements, etc.

 Proof You Are In School, Have a High School Diploma/GED, or Were Honorably Discharged from the Military

 - School Transcript or Report Cards if currently studying;